koksyn/koksyn.github.io/_posts/2022-4-4-what-does-blockchain-developer-really-do.md

 layout: post
 title: What does the Blockchain Developer really do?
 categories: [Research]
 excerpt: Let's decrypt the mystery behind this title.
 I have described the activities that a Blockchain Developer can do.
-These are also grouped into categories and compared to available jobs in the market.
-It turns out, that they are the various perspectives and types of responsibilities.
+These are also compared to available jobs in the market.
+It turns out, that they are two main Blockchain specialisations of programmers.
 ---

 > Caution!
 This article is still in progress.
 To be completely transparent with you I am showing you this article at an early stage.